UC-inspired approach to intellectual property rolled out statewide

 Next Lives Here

 Next Lives Here, the University of Cincinnati’s strategic direction, defines our moment and our momentum.
-More nimble and more robust than a plan, Next Lives Here announces our vision to the world—to lead urban public universities into a new era of innovation, impact, and inclusion.
+More nimble and more robust than a plan, Next Lives Here announces our vision to the world—to lead urban public universities into a new era of innovation, impact, and engagement.

 UC Innovation News